elephantscale/es-training-new/course-outlines/AI/README.md

-All AI courses go here
+All new AI courses go here